MikeRogers0/TrackChanges-Extension/README.md

   - Promo Material
       - https://www.canvasflip.com/visual-inspector/
   - Handle max storage limits.
-  - Handle when user presses back button.
   - After install, make the button in the browser do something.
-  - Fix weird scrollbars - It's nice when he had a mouse...
   - In diff, link to MHTML files.
-  - Timestamps in zip file.
   - Popup should contains link to download current page & options.
   - http://embedhunt.com/
   - Screenshots